DoubangoTelecom/ultimateALPR-SDK/README.md

 <hr />

-Have you ever seen a deep learning based [ANPR/ALPR (Automatic Number/License Plate Recognition)](https://en.wikipedia.org/wiki/Automatic_number-plate_recognition) engine running at **47fps on ARM device** (Android, Snapdragon 855, 720p video resolution)? <br />
+Have you ever seen a deep learning based [ANPR/ALPR (Automatic Number/License Plate Recognition)](https://en.wikipedia.org/wiki/Automatic_number-plate_recognition)  engine running at **64fps on a $99 ARM device** ([Khadas VIM3](https://www.khadas.com/vim3), 720p video resolution)? <br />

-With an average frame rate as high as **47 fps on ARM** devices (Snapdragon 855) this is the fastest ANPR/ALPR implementation you'll find on the market.
+**UltimateALPR** is the fastest ANPR/ALPR implementation you'll find on the market.
 Being fast is important but being accurate is crucial.

 We use state of the art deep learning techniques to offer unmatched accuracy and precision.
 As a comparison this is **#33 times faster than** [OpenALPR on Android](https://github.com/SandroMachado/openalpr-android).
 (see [benchmark section](https://www.doubango.org/SDKs/anpr/docs/Benchmark.html) for more information).